Introduction

 American Education System

 Most American schools in Cayman offer a Pre-K3 programme, so your child can start at the age of four.
 These children will be given preference for Kindergarten places when other children start at the age of five.
 Children then move up to Grade 1 when they are six and stay in school for a total of 13 years, graduating at 17 or 18, when they are in Grade 12.
-They usually graduate with an American High School Diploma and students are taught the ins and outs of sitting SATs (Scholastic Assessment Test).
+They usually graduate with an American High School Diploma and students are taught the ins and outs of sitting SATs (Scholastic Aptitude Test).
 Cayman International School (CIS) also offers the International Baccalaureate diploma (IB) for students in Years 11 and 12.
 Triple C School offers Advanced Placement (AP) courses.

 Exams - To graduate with an American High School Diploma, students need to obtain at least 20 credits, split between English (4), Social Studies and a Foreign Language (6), Math (6), Arts/Drama/Music (1) and Physical Education (2).
 Credit requirements for graduation are different for every school, and will depend on how a school’s curriculum is structured.
 Having said this, all have standard requirements for core subjects such as English, Math, Science and Social Studies, and then elective credits for other classes.
 Parents should familiarise themselves with the credit requirements of their child’s school, keeping in mind that some will require a minimum Grade Point Average (GPA) for graduation.